Henry Frowick

 Henry Frowick (died 1459) was an English businessman, landowner, administrator and politician who was five times elected as Member of the Parliament of England for the City of London and twice chosen as the City's Lord Mayor.

 Origins

 A member of the Frowick family that had been prominent in the City of London for 200 years, he was born after 1377 as the son of Henry Frowick (died 1386), lord of the manor of Old Fold at South Mimms in Middlesex, and his wife Alice Cornwall (died 1416), daughter and heiress of John Cornwall.
 His elder brother was the MP Thomas Frowick (died 1449).
-After his father's death, his mother married Thomas Carlton (died 1410) and gave birth to a stepbrother, Sir Thomas Carlton.
+After his father's death, his mother married Thomas Charlton (died 1410) and gave birth to a stepbrother, Sir Thomas Charlton.